MS Normandy: 1982-1983: Stena Line

 In May 1982, Stena Sessan changed their mind and decided to purchase the GV 909 after all.
 The company wanted to name the ship Drottning Silvia in honour of Queen Silvia of Sweden, but the Royal Household of Sweden declined.
 Eventually the ship was named M/S Prinsessan Birgitta in honour Princess Birgitta, sister of King Carl XVI Gustav.
 Princess Brigitta herself christened the ship on 7 June 1982 (the ship had already entered traffic on 3 June).
-Prinsessan Birgittas service with Stena Sessan proved to be short, as she was chartered to Sealink in February 1983, for use on their services between Harwich and Hoek van Holland.
+Prinsessan Birgittas service with Stena Sessan proved to be short, as upon the entry into service of Stena Danica Prinsessan Birgitta was chartered to Sealink in February 1983, for use on their services between Harwich and Hoek van Holland.

 Sealink's closest rivals on the Harwich-Hook route was Olau Line's service between Sheerness and Vlissingen, which proved popular with Londoners.
-The introduction by Olau of new, large state-of-the-art cruiseferries; Olau Hollandia and Olau Britannia in 1981 and 1982 respectively, and the resulting raising of standards, is cited as one of the reasons, along with the need to prepare for the privatisation of Sealink, that the Prinsessan Birgitta was chartered by Sealink.
+The introduction by Olau of new, large state-of-the-art cruiseferries; Olau Hollandia and Olau Britannia in 1981 and 1982 respectively, and the resulting raising of standards, is cited as one of the reasons, along with the need to prepare for the privatisation of Sealink, that the Prinsessan Birgitta was chartered by Sealink for a reported £3 million per year fee.

 1983-1996: Sealink

-Prior to entering service with Sealink, Prinsessan Birgitta was rebuilt at Götaverken with additional cabin facilities, renamed MS St Nicholas and registered under the flag of the United Kingdom, with London as her home port.
+Prior to entering service with Sealink, Prinsessan Birgitta was rebuilt at Götaverken with additional cabin facilities for a reported £2.5 million, renamed MS St Nicholas on 15 June 1983 by Elizabeth Henderson; wife of the Sealink deputy managing director, and registered under the flag of the United Kingdom, with London as her home port.
+The new name of the ship was as a result of a competition run by the BBC, with the four children who had suggested the chosen name given a short cruise on the ferry following the naming ceremony.
 In June 1983, she was set on Sealink's Hook of Holland—Harwich route.
 During the same month she was sold by Stena to Hill Samuel Trading Ltd, who continued chartering her to Sealink.
-In 1986 the ship was sold again, this time to a group of Stena subsidiaries.
-During the following two years she was sold three more times from one Stena subsidiary to another.
-None of these sales had any effect on her traffic, but in 1988 her home port was changed to Nassau, Bahamas.

-In 1989, St Nicholas was sold again, this time to the Sweden-based Rederi AB Gotland, who continued to charter the ship to Sealink.
-In 1990 Stena Line took over the Sealink services and their former ship.
-In January 1991 St Nicholas was rebuilt at Lloyd Werft, Bremerhaven, Germany and renamed MS Stena Normandy.
-After briefly returning to the Hook of Holland—Harwich route, she was transferred to the Southampton—Cherbourg service in June 1991.
-She stayed on the service until November 1996 (her last passenger sailing for Stena being from Cherbourg to Southampton on 1 December), when her charter agreement to Stena expired and she was laid up in Dunkerque.